-This page has information for businesses on the single-use plastic shopping bags ban which takes effect in New Zealand on 1 July 2019.
+Information for businesses on the ban on single-use plastic shopping bags which took effect in New Zealand on 1 July 2019.

 The regulations were approved and announced in December 2018.
-This has given businesses a six month period, until 1 July, to transition away from plastic bags.
+This gave businesses a six month period, until 1 July, to transition away from plastic bags.
 From 1 July businesses cannot sell or provide single-use plastic shopping bags to customers for the purpose of carrying or distributing their sold goods.

 Who is affected?